99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   for every service in AWS, it's a variable to monitor ex CPU, networking, they have timestamps and you can create dashboards with them
   EC2 instance metrics every 5 min, there is a "detailed monitoring" for a cost you get every 1 minute.
 By default no log from EC2,
 - need to setup an "agent" to push them.
 "CloudWatch Unified Agent" allows you to get more granular extra data from EC2   instead of the default ones like memory, swap, and disk space utilization (IF IT HAS TO DO WITH RESOURCES)
-- If you need granularity higher than detailed monitoring which is 1min, use High resolution, with data at a granularity of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.
+- If you need granularity higher than detailed monitoring which is 1min, use High resolution, with data at a granularity
+  of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.
 - You can define Custom Metrics, using the API PutMetricData
-  - The "--dimensions" parameter further clarifies what the metric is and what data it stores.
+  - The "--dimensions" parameter further clarifies what the metric is and what data it
+    stores.
 You can have up to 10 dimensions in one metric, and each dimension is defined by a name and value pair

   Metric filters define the terms and patterns to look for in log data as it is sent to CloudWatch Logs, then it turns metric filters log data into numerical
   CloudWatch metrics that you can graph or set an alarm on. (custom metrics)
 - Logs:
+  - "associate-kms-key" command to use CMK on top of the already default encrypted logs
   - log groups: name representing the application
   - log stream, instance within application
   - log expiration policy
   - can send logs (export) to multiple sources.
 Either using S3 Export, export in batch when running the API CreateExportTastk Or
-    Using "CloudWatch log subscription" real-time logs
+    Using "CloudWatch log subscription" real-time logs "CloudWatch integration feature with S3"!!
-  - logs encrypted by default, you can use your own KMS
+  - logs encrypted by default, you can use your own KMS "associate-kms-key" command
   - "CloudWatch Logs Insight" used to query the logs
   - "CloudWatch metric filter" filter expressions (ex. count "ERROR" in logs) to trigger alarms
   - "CloudWatch Logs agent" collect local logs from the instances and upload them to CloudWatch